AndreyAD1/underground-chat-cli/README.md

 # Underground Chat Cli

-Asynchronous client saving a web chat history into a file.
+The asynchronous CLI client of the web chat.

 ## Project Goal
 This is the educational project created to improve the skills of asynchronous code.